Travere Therapeutics Announces - GuruFocus.com

 Forward Looking Statements

 Certain statements in this press release are forward-looking statements that involve a number of risks and uncertainties.
 These statements may be identified by introductory words such as “may,” “expects,” “plan,” “believe,” “will,” “achieve,” “anticipate,” “would,” “should,” “subject to” or words of similar meaning, or by the fact that they do not relate strictly to historical or current facts.
-Such forward-looking statements include statements regarding Travere’s expectations with respect to the completion, timing and size of the proposed public offering and granting the underwriters a 30-day option to purchase additional shares.
+Such forward-looking statements include statements regarding Travere’s expectations with respect to the completion, timing and size of the proposed public offering.
 For such statements, Travere claims the protection of the Private Securities Litigation Reform Act of 1995.
 Actual events or results may differ materially from Travere’s expectations.
 Factors that could cause actual results to differ materially from the forward-looking statements include, but are not limited to, risks and uncertainties associated with market conditions and the satisfaction of customary closing conditions related to the proposed offering, and those factors disclosed in Travere’s filings with the SEC, including its Annual Report on Form 10-K for the year ended December 31, 2022.
 These forward-looking statements represent Travere’s judgment as of the time of this release.
 Travere disclaims any intent or obligation to update these forward-looking statements, other than as may be required under applicable law.

 Contact: